 But let’s look a little deeper at the total between the Giants and the Seahawks, who did make the playoffs.
 Seattle allowed 398 points and went 11-5.
 That’s just 53 points accounting for a difference of seven wins between these two teams.

 Across 16 games, that’s an average of just under 4.5 points a game the Giants would need to improve to reach Seattle’s points-against total.

 Is that possible?
 Absolutely.
 Most of the 53-point difference comes from strip-sack fumbles that led directly to opponents’ points against the Giants last year.

 Remember the Monday Night Football game vs. Dallas?

 Under bettors fumed because the crazy TD changed the totals outcome.
 But FanDuel brought them oxygen with one of its patented Good Karma payouts two days later.
-That’s a rebate from a bad beat and this one had been bad.
+That’s a rebate from a bad beat, and this one was bad.

 Quarterback Jones can cut the mistakes by half or by three quarters.
 The fumbles were the result of indecision, caused by holding the ball up by his ear a couple of seconds too long.

 Even if he took a sack or dumped the ball off, Jones could improve significantly by what he does not allow.